Starting a business

 Florist writing an invoice

-Self-employed workers must pay annual income tax and file a tax return declaring all taxable income from the year.
-Taxable income consists of your business profits (revenue minus any deductible expenses, such as equipment, travel, and materials), salary from employment contracts, and freelancing as a secondary activity.
-Read more about doing your income tax return in the Netherlands.
+Taxable income is the total amount of income that is subject to tax, including business profits (revenue minus any deductible expenses, such as equipment, travel, and materials), salary from employment contracts, and freelancing as a secondary activity.

 • The general self-employment deduction allowance (zelfstandigenaftrek)

-• Research and Development activities (aftrek voor speur- en ontwikkelingswerk)
+• Research and development activities (aftrek voor speur- en ontwikkelingswerk)

 • Co-operating partner deduction (meewerkaftrek)